THE

 only, (2) the hetu is only present in the subject.

-To point out the difference in the two interpretations the following
+to point out the difference in the two interpretations the following

 symbolic formulation may be helpful.